 If options are a necessary part of oil and gas development, what can landowners do to protect themselves?
 While the answer for each individual will depend on the unique circumstances of each negotiation, the easy answer is two-fold.

 Oil and gas companies typically have some flexibility during the option period.
 Oftentimes, companies will agree to option periods as short as 1 or 2 years.
 That not only limits the amount of time a landowner’s land is tied up, but it also incentivizes the company to “use it or lose it.”
 The end result is that the landowner is paid sooner rather than later.

 While oil and gas companies don’t want to offer much of anything as compensation at signing, most companies in most cases will pay something.
 Insist upon some form of upfront payment due upon signing, whether it’s $2,000 or 25% of the compensation ultimately due.
 Otherwise, the oil and gas company is getting “something for nothing.”
 What you may be entitled to is obviously a function of each unique circumstance.

 Don’t be fooled!

-If you have been presented with an agreement that may contain an option and want to learn what YOUR options are, give GKT a call or fill out the form to the right.
+If you have been presented with an agreement that may contain an option and want to learn what YOUR options are, give the oil and gas attorneys at GKT a call or live chat with us 24/7 at GKT.com.
 We’d be happy to set up a no-cost, no-obligation consultation at your convenience.